rreusser/regl-gpu-lines/README.md

 - Lines with two vertices are rendered as overlapping end caps
 - Width is best varied slowly as line joins to not take into account varying width
 - SDF borders Using the `lineCoord` are only constant-width with `round` joins
-- Line dashes are possible by passing a varying attribute, but will be skewed due to the geometry and resulting varying interpolation
+- Line dashes are possible by passing a varying attribute, but will be skewed due to the triangulation used

 ## Examples